xalanq/cf-tool/README.md

 File:
   cf will save some data in some files:

-  "~/.cfconfig"        Configuration file, including username, encrypted password, etc.
+  "~/.cf/config"        Configuration file, including templates, etc.
-  "~/.cfsession"       Session file, including cookies, username, etc.
+  "~/.cf/session"       Session file, including cookies, handle, password, etc.

   "~" is the home directory of current user in your system.